b34c0n5/Knowledge-Management-for-Offensive-Security-Professionals/Knowledge Management for Offensive Security Professionals.md

 While we've covered the essential folders necessary for your vault's functionality, *there's room for additional, optional folders based on your personal needs or preferences*.
 These folders can be tailored to accommodate any specific requirements or extra documents you wish to include, providing further customization and flexibility in managing your knowledge resources.

 This organizational system is tailored to my preferences and has proven scalable and intuitive for my note-taking process.
-However, your should *adopt or adapt the organizational strategy to best suits your needs*.
+However, you should *adopt or adapt the organizational strategy to best suits your needs*.

 ## 3. Note Types

-As previously discussed, the structured approach to note-taking encompasses *four distinct types of notes*:
+As previously discussed, the structured approach to notetaking encompasses *four distinct types of notes*:

 - Cheatsheets
 - Documentation